Naomikh/Booking-System/README.md

  # Step 3: Set Up The Database

  1. Start your local server and open phpMyAdmin (usually accessible at http://localhost/phpmyadmin).
- 2. Create a database (e.g., wordpress-website) :  If using Xampp go to Myphp admin.
+ 2. Create a database and user (e.g., wordpress-website) :  If using Xampp go to Myphp admin.
-*	Import the .sql file located in the root directory into your project.
+*	Note down the database name, username, and password for the next step.

  3. Configure the wp-config.php file:
 *	Update database credentials:php Copy code
        * define('DB_NAME', 'your_database_name');
        * define('DB_USER', 'your_database_user');
        * define('DB_PASSWORD', 'your_database_password');
        * define('DB_HOST', 'localhost');

- 4. Note down the database name, username, and password for the next step.
+ 4. Import the .sql file located in the root directory into your project.

   #  Step 4: Configure WordPress

-   1. Navigate to the cloned repository folder in your browser (e.g., http://localhost/wordpress-website).
    2. Follow the WordPress installation Wizard:
    * Select your preferred language.
    * Enter the database details: